Failing to hash into supersingular isogeny graphs: Modular polynomials and curves isogenous to their conjugates

 If $n$ is a positive integer coprime to $p$, then the classical modular polynomial $\Phi_n(x,y) \in \ZZ[x,y]$ is defined as follows.
 For any elliptic curve $E$, let $S_{E,n} = \{ C \subseteq E[n] : C \text{ cyclic}, \#C = n \}$.
 There are $\psi(n)$ elements of $S_{E,n}$, where $\psi$ is the Dedekind psi function (recall that $\psi(\ell^k) = (\ell+1)\ell^{k-1}$ for $\ell$ prime, and $\psi$ is multiplicative; in particular, \(\psi(n) > n\)).
 Write $E/C$ for the codomain of a separable $n$-isogeny from $E$ with kernel $C$.
 Then

 In other words, $\Phi_n(x,y) = 0$ if and only if $x$ and $y$ are $j$-invariants related by a cyclic $n$-isogeny.
 This remains the case over any field.
 (See \cite[Chapter 5]{Lang} for background.)

-Now, consider the roots of the univariate polynomial $\Phi_n(x,x^p)$.
-These roots are the $j$-invariants of curves with cyclic $n$-isogenies to their conjugates (with root multiplicities equal to the number of distinct $n$-isogeny kernels), and hence with an inseparable \(np\)-endomorphism (composing the \(n\)-isogeny with the inseparable \(p\)-powering isogeny from the conjugate back to the starting curve; see e.g.~\cite{chenu2021Higher}).
-There is no particular reason why these curves should also have small-degree non-integer endomorphisms.
+Now, consider the roots in $\FF_{p^2}$ of the univariate polynomial $\Phi_n(x,x^p)$.
+These roots are the $j$-invariants of curves with cyclic $n$-isogenies to their conjugates (with root multiplicities equal to the number of distinct $n$-isogeny kernels).
+Let $j$ be such a root and let $E$ over $\FF_{p^2}$ be an elliptic curve with $j(E) = j$.
+Denote by $E^{(p)}$ the Galois conjugate with respect to $\FF_{p^2}/\FF_{p}$.
+One can compose the cyclic $n$ isogeny $\phi : E \to E^{(p)}$ with the inseparable Frobenius map $\pi : E^{(p)} \to E^{(p^2)} = E$.
+When $\phi^{(p)} = \pm \hat{\phi}$, which is the general case, then~\cite[Proposition~2]{chenu2021Higher} shows that (possibly by taking a quadratic twist) we obtain an isogeny $\mu = \pi \circ \phi$ that satisfies $\mu^2 = -np$.
+An alternative explanation for this is given in the proof of \cite[Lemma 6]{CGL}, where it is shown that if $n$ is small compared to $p$ and $E$ is supersingular then $\mu^2 = -np$.
+Either way, it follows that the class group is of $\QQ(\sqrt{-np})$ acts on a large subset of the supersingular roots of $\Phi_n(x,x^p)$.